Detailed Configuration Examples

 If you encounter issues:

-2. Review your solutions error logs
+- Review your forwarder's error logs

-3. Test the collector endpoint with curl
+- Test the collector endpoint with curl

-4. Contact SenseOn support with configuration details and error messages
+- Contact SenseOn support with configuration details and error messages